U.S. Department of Labor

 Washington, D.C.
 20210

 - DOROTHY DOUGHERTY

 Deputy Assistant Secretary

-- Delay of Enforcement of the employee rights provisions under 29 CFR 1904.35
+- Extended delay of enforcement of the employee involvement provisions under 29 CFR 1904.35

-The final rule to Improve Tracking of Workplace Injuries and Illnesses prohibits employers from discouraging workers from reporting an injury or illness.
-The final rule requires employers to inform employees of their right to report work-related injuries and illnesses free from retaliation; clarifies the existing implicit requirement that an employer' s procedure for reporting workrelated injuries and illnesses must be reasonable and not deter or discourage employees from reporting; and incorporates the existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses.
-These provisions under §1904.35 become effective August 10, 2016.
+The final rule to Improve Tracking of Workplace Injuries and Illnesses contains three new employee involvement provisions that address employer conduct that could discourage employees from reporting work-related injuries or illnesses.
+The final rule clarifies the existing implicit requirement that an employer's procedure for reporting work-related injuries and illnesses must be reasonable and therefore must not deter or discourage reasonable employees from reporting work-related injuries or illnesses (1904.35(b)(1)(i)); requires employers to inform employees of their right to report work-related injuries and illnesses free from retaliation ((b)(1)(ii)-(iii)); and incorporates into Part 1904 the existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses ((b)(1)(iv)).
+These provisions became effective on August 10, 2016.

 OSHA initially delayed enforcement of these provisions until November 1, 2016, to allow time for additional outreach to the regulated community.
 On October 14, 2016, the United States District Court, Northern District of Texas, asked OSHA to further delay enforcement through December 1, 2016 to allow additional time to consider a motion pending before the court in a case challenging the new provisions, TEXO ABC/AGC Inc. v.
 Perez, No. 3:16-cv-01998-D (N.D.
 Tex.).
 OSHA has agreed and will delay enforcement of the employee involvement provisions of the final rule until December 1, 2016.